salama/object-machine/register/instructions.md

 ### RegisterMain

-This instruciton sets up the machine and starts execution at the method given.
+This instruction sets up the machine and starts execution at the method given.
 This is seperate from the FunctionCall to allow for different implementations of both the set and the initial control transfer.

 ### LoadConstant